agorodinskaya/projectSpace/README.md

 - API - NASA, News.org
 - varios Gems (bcrypt etc)

-When one of the players wins the game;
 _Wishlist_ :
 - I would like to add more features to the website: e.g. video exchange between users, geo location of the space stations, rate questions etc.